tteeoo/rco/README.md

 * Exporting files to a central directory
 * Importing files from a git repository, and copying them into your system

+See the projects tab at the top for a more verbose view of what is being worked on.

 # License